-Whether you are looking to get into the world of online retail or taking an existing business to the digital playing field, you will be pleasantly surprised to find many eCommerce options available to you.
+Whether you are looking to get into the world of online retail or taking an existing business to the digital playing field, you will be pleasantly surprised to find many ecommerce comparison and options available to you.

 For newcomers, the differences may often be hard to find or understand.
-This breakdown of 5 of the leading eComm builders should put things in order, and help you make the right choice for your business.
+This breakdown of 5 of the leading ecommerce comparison of builders should put things in order, and help you make the right choice for your business.

 Wix is possibly the most versatile eCommerce platform, providing hundreds of free themes and customization options.